 Radeon RX 580 supports multi-GPU setup (CrossFire) but you cannot use GeForce GTX 1060 in multi-GPU setup or run two GTX 1060 graphics cards in SLI mode.
-Both graphics cards supports variable refresh rate technologies to reduce screen tearing or stuttering in games.
+Both graphics cards support variable refresh rate technologies to reduce screen tearing or stuttering in games.
 Radeon RX 580 calls it FreeSync and Nvidia has G-Sync.
 Both these variable refresh rate technologies are different in working and also require compatible monitors to work with.
 Radeon RX 580 and GTX 1060 are VR Ready graphics cards and they deliver great virtual reality performance at an affordable price.

 Both Radeon RX 580 and GeForce GTX 1060 can run latest AAA games on high graphics at 1080p and 1440p resolutions.
-For 1440p gaming you might have to toned down or turn off some of the in-game graphics settings depending on the game.
+For 1440p gaming you might have to tone down or turn off some of the in-game graphics settings depending on the game.
 It is also very interesting to note that both these cards have almost similar kind of performance in most of the latest games.
 Radeon RX 580 does perform better in DirectX 12 enabled games and Vulkan Games like Doom 2016.
 On the other GeForce GTX 1060 has some lead in DirectX 11 games.
 So if we compare overall, then Radeon RX 580 does perform a bit better than GeForce GTX 1060 in gaming performance.
-Also Radeon RX 580 is a better graphics card for cryptocurrency mining due to its GPU architecture.
+Also, Radeon RX 580 is a better graphics card for cryptocurrency mining due to its GPU architecture.

 Some Gaming Benchmarks of Radeon RX 580 and GTX 1060